- Directed By: Michael Apted, Curtis Hanson

 |Domestic Box Office: $6,002,756||Overseas Box Office: $2,312,994|

-Chasing Mavericks was co-financed by Walden Media and FOX for $20 million and released in the US by FOX.
+The budget for Chasing Mavericks was $20 million and it was co-financed by Walden Media and FOX.
+It was released in the US by FOX.
 Lakeshore handled international sales to distributors.
 Director Curtis Hanson fell ill during production and was replaced by Michael Apted for the final 15 days of a 37 day shoot.
 This was sadly Hanson’s final directing credit.

 Second unit work lasted six months to film 50 foot waves, but an opening and closing sequence of a silhouetted man swimming under water was never filmed.
 Gerard Butler and screenwriter Kario Salem brokered a deal with the studio to front the $50,000 one day shoot and if the footage was used, the two would be reimbursed.
 They were reimbursed.